goncalovalverde/seshat/README.md

 Requires Python 3.6 or later.

 Install Python 3 and the pip package manager.

+If you're using Windows, install Python from Anaconda distribution (https://www.anaconda.com/products/individual).
+This will install some essential packages that fail to install via the standard python distribution.

 Then run to install required modules:

      $ pip install -r requirements.txt

 ## Configuration

 Two major configuration files exist, one for configuring logging (log_config.yml) and another for the app main configuration (config.yml)